patricktrainer/patricktrainer.github.io/content/posts/styleguide-Style-guides-for-Google-originated-open.md

 except ValueError: baz(foo)
 ```
 ### 3.15 Accessors
-If an accessor function would be trivial, you should use public variables instead of accessor functions to avoid the extra cost of function calls in Python.Example:
+If an accessor function would be trivial, you should use public variables instead of accessor functions to avoid the extra cost of function calls in Python.
+Example:
 ```
 from typing import List, TypeVar
 T = TypeVar("T")